yan42685/obsidian-clever-search/README.md

         New command:<br>"Search in file with last Omnisearch query"<br><br>
         Use case:<br>
         When you confirm an in-vault search by Omnisearch and think there might be more matched text that are not listed by Omnisearch in current file, trigger this command will open a in-file search modal and fill the search bar with last query in Omnisearch.<br><br>
         Note: <br>this is just a temporary workaround for a better in-vault search.
-I will implement full-featured in-vault search with no dependency for Omnisearch in the future.
+I will implement full-featured in-vault search without dependency on Omnisearch in the future.
     </details>